drtingtingbi/drtingtingbi.github.io/README.md

 ## About me

-I’m a research scienest at Data61, CSIRO; currently, I’m a lecturer (a.k.a.
+> I’m a research scienest at Data61, CSIRO; currently, I’m a lecturer (a.k.a.
 Assistant Professor) at Univerisity of Western Australia (UWA).
+>

-I hold a PhD degree from Monash University, where I was fortunate to be mentored by Professor John Grundy.
+> I hold a PhD degree from Monash University, where I was fortunate to be mentored by Professor John Grundy.
 My research interests are centered around software architecture, knowledge engineering, and responsible AI.
 I’m particularly fascinated by the field of knowledge-based engineering and how human expertise contributes to the process of eliciting requirements, designing, and implementing systems.
 In addition to my academic pursuits, I actively engage as a Program Committee member and reviewer for prestigious software engineering journals and conferences, including TSE, TOSEM, ICSE, and more.

 ## News
-I am consistently on accepting dedicated PhD students who are interested in collaborating with me.
+> I am consistently on accepting dedicated PhD students who are interested in collaborating with me.
 If you are keen to explore this opportunity, kindly send me your CV at Tingting.Bi@uwa.edu.au

 ## Publications

-**T Bi**, G Yu, Q Lu, X Xu, N Van Beest; The Privacy Pillar–A Conceptual Framework for Foundation Model-based Systems; arXiv preprint arXiv:2311.06998.
+* The full pulications can be found at [Google Scholar](https://scholar.google.com/citations?user=hE9wbMwAAAAJ&hl=en) **T Bi**, G Yu, Q Lu, X Xu, N Van Beest; The Privacy Pillar–A Conceptual Framework for Foundation Model-based Systems; arXiv preprint arXiv:2311.06998.

 C Chen, J Su, J Chen, Y Wang, **T Bi**, Y Wang, X Lin, T Chen, Z Zheng; When chatgpt meets smart contract vulnerability detection: How far are we?; TOSEM.